 Field-hunting tip

-Look in oxidized lead deposits country — that is the host setting where vanackerite typically forms.
+Look in oxidized lead deposits country, the host setting where vanackerite typically forms.
 If you start seeing cerussite, baryte, anglesite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.